JoelTanSG/GA-DSIF4-Data-Science-Immersive-Projects/Project_2/README.md

 1. Less is more, too many measurements of same information would cause the predictions to go way off for unseen data. example having the count of the number cars able to fit into the garage and the total garage space is not only redundant but also hurts the accuracy of the models.
 (Although that information could be used for marketing purposes)
 2. Certain data could could be combined together.
 Example the type of porch rather then they being tracked separately.
 3. The ability to record the 'right' attributes into the model is key to a better price estimate.

+*_Do note that the presentation deck attached is meant for group class work purposes and the material presented is a joined effort from my classmates: [Jia Sheng]('https://github.com/Jiasheng30/General-Assembly-Projects/tree/master/project_2') and [Ivan Cho]('https://github.com/1vancwx/Project/tree/main/project_2')_*